apache/systemds-website/README.md

 #### Node.js and npm

 In order to build this project you will need the latest version of [node.js and npm](https://nodejs.org/).
-Detailed instructions for the installation can found [here](https://github.com/nodejs/node#download).
+Detailed instructions for download and installation can be found [here](https://github.com/nodejs/node#download).

 #### Gulp